Introduction | Benchmark Bunker Prices | Key People

 Ship & Bunker's Benchmark Bunker Prices: Our Methodology

 For each port we cover, Ship & Bunker's Benchmark Bunker Prices combine daily indications from select local and global physical bunker suppliers, traders, and brokers to determine how spot bunker prices in each market have moved and to calculate the average spot price being indicated for each available product.
-Daily average prices are a linear average of all price indications in a given market.
+Daily average prices are a linear average of all price indications data for a product in a given market.
+The high/low price indicated reflects the range of those indications.
 We do not currently make any assessment of where we believe spot market levels should

-We believe our unique blend of data sources provides readers with the most realistic overview of the how the market is being indicated by market participants.
+We believe our methodology and unique blend of data sources provides readers with the most realistic overview of the how the market is being indicated by market participants.

 Price indications are updated Monday to Friday at the end of each global market day.
 Note that in some markets price levels do not change daily.
-Ports where sales volumes are low, or local rules mean there are official posted prices, may be updated weekly, bi-monthly, etc.
+FOr example, ports where sales volumes are low, or local rules mean there are official posted prices, may be updated weekly, bi-monthly, etc.

 Understanding Bunker Price Indications